Skirtle/COP4520-22-Assignment-1/README.md

 #### Calculations
 Let i be the thread ID, n be the max number, and t the number of threads: <br/>
+The following images may be hard to see in dark mode <br/>
 The starting number is calculated with ![equation](https://latex.codecogs.com/svg.image?%5Cfrac%7Bi*n%7D%7Bt%7D) <br />
 The ending number is calculated with ![equation](https://latex.codecogs.com/svg.image?%5Cfrac%7Bn(i&plus;1)%7D%7Bt%7D-1) <br/>